 HENIN-BEAUMONT, France – A desolate patch of northern France that thrived for centuries when coal was king is now the hunting ground of far-right leader Marine Le Pen, who promises a morose populace a new political order if they hand her a seat in parliament.

-Le Pen's anti-immigration National Front, buoyed by her strong third-place showing in the spring presidential race, is looking to put its first lawmakers in the lower house since the 1980s.
+Le Pen's anti-immigration National Front, buoyed by her strong third-place showing in the spring presidential race, is looking for a presence in the lower house of parliament for the first time since the 1980s.
 Her chance to upset a system that has locked her party out comes in elections starting Sunday.

 Her aims of undoing the euro currency, shrinking immigration, protecting "Frenchness" and fighting what she calls Islamization have won her fans among extreme right movements around Europe.
 The potential impact of a Le Pen victory in the Henin-Beaumont region is so great that France's leading voice on the far-left, fourth-place presidential finisher Jean-Luc Melenchon, decided to run for the same parliamentary seat to thwart her chances.

 Win or lose, Le Pen vowed in an interview this week with The Associated Press, "Nothing will be like before."

 The race in the 11th precinct of this former coal mining basin is among the most watched in France.
 Le Pen will likely sail through Sunday's first round, but the outcome in the runoff a week later is unclear.

 "I think we can force ... a reordering of (French) political life ...
 It's the most important thing in 25 years," she said, before heading out to press flesh at a nearby market, bodyguards in tow.